 c.
 Make such payments as authorized by the Membership, Board of Directors, and Executive Committee.

 d.
-Make Financial Reports to the Board of Directors at its regular meetings and an Annual Report to the membership at the Annual Meeting, including an independent audit of the Association books of account for the prior fiscal year.
+Make semi-annual financial reports to the Board of Directors detailing income and expenditures.

 e.
-Deliver, within one month after the close of the Annual Meeting, all money, vouchers, books and papers of the Association in his/her custody to the newly-elected Treasurer.
+Upon departure from role, outgoing Treasurer shall inform and educate incoming Treasurer of any outstanding business.

-Serve as Acting Chairperson in the absence of the Chairperson, the Vice-Chairperson and the Secretary.V.
-BOARD OF DIRECTORS
+Serve as Acting Chairperson in the absence of the Chairperson, the Vice-Chairperson and the Secretary.

+Section 5.
+Execution of Board Duties

+The Board of Directors may direct Executive Director to execute duties of the Treasurer and Secretary with oversight from the Officer in that position.

+V. BOARD OF DIRECTORS

 Section 1.